-Inflammation caused by factors such as stress or infection impact the synthesis of neurotransmitters via different pathways which are in turn also modulated by mental health (Bower et al., 2022).
-The so called “serotonin pathway” involves the degradation of tryptophan (TRP) to catabolic tryptophan products (TRYCATS) by activation of indoleamine 2,3-dioxygenase (IDO-1) (figure 1).
-TRYCATS on their own have anxiogenic and depressiogenic effects.
-In addition, TRYCATS synthesis depletes TRP which serves as a serotonin precursor and hence lowers the levels of this anxiolytic and antidepressive neurotransmitter.
-The ratio of kynurenine, one of these TRYCATS, to TRP (KYN/TRP ratio) is an IDO activation marker associated with anxiety and depression (Fellendorf et al., 2022; Hüfner et al., 2015).
-Another TRYCATS, quinolonic acid (QUIN), acts as a N-methyl-D-aspartate (NMDA) receptor agonist and therefore amplifies the excitatory and neurotoxic effect of glutamate.
+Inflammation caused by factors such as stress or infection impact the synthesis of neurotransmitters which are in turn also modulated by mental health (Bower et al., 2022).
+One of such mechanisms involves the degradation of tryptophan (TRP) to catabolic tryptophan products (TRYCATS) mediated by indoleamine 2,3-dioxygenase (IDO-1) (figure 1).
+TRYCATS synthesis depletes TRP which serves as a serotonin precursor and hence lowers the levels of this anxiolytic and antidepressive neurotransmitter.
+In addition, TRYCATS like kynurenin (KYN) or quinolinic acid (QUIN) on their own have anxiogenic and depressiogenic effects.
+The ratio of KYN to TRP (KYN/TRP ratio) is an IDO activation marker associated with anxiety and depression (Fellendorf et al., 2022; Hüfner et al., 2015).
+QUIN acts as a N-methyl-D-aspartate (NMDA) receptor agonist and therefore amplifies the excitatory and neurotoxic effect of glutamate.
 Inflammation therefore augments depression and anxiety by shifting the metabolic pathway away from a balanced neurotransmitter homeostasis seen in healthy subjects towards the anxiety- and depression-amplifying TRYCATs.
 Increased KYN suggestive of lowered systemic serotonin availability has recently been identified in acute COVID-19 patients in comparison with uninfected controls, as well as in individuals previously tested positive for SARS-CoV-2 (Bizjak et al., 2022).

 Reactive oxygen species (ROS) pose another link between inflammation and neurotransmitter precursors.
 Interferon gamma (IFN-γ) was shown to trigger ROS production among others by microglia (Rahimian et al., 2022).
 ROS in turn mediated depletion of 5,6,7,8-tetrahydrobiopterin (BH4), a critical co-factor for synthesis of serotonin and catecholamine neurotransmitters (Neurauter et al., 2008).
-On the other hand the IFN-γ can also stimulate the biosynthesis of BH4, However, in human and primate macrophages and dendritic cells neopterin, a cellular marker of immune activation, is formed instead of BH4 (Sucher et al., 2010).
-BH4 availability can be reliably assessed via the ratio of phenylalanine to tyrosine (PHE/TYR ratio) as depletion of BH4 leads to an inhibition of PHE – TYR conversion (Fanet et al., 2021).
+Furthermore in IFN-γ-stimulated macrophages and dendritic cells form neopterin, a cellular marker of inflammation, instead of BH4 (Sucher et al., 2010).
+Hence, reduced BH4 availability can be reliably assessed via an increased ratio of phenylalanine to tyrosine (PHE/TYR ratio) as depletion of BH4 leads to an inhibition of PHE – TYR conversion (Fanet et al., 2021).

-Herein, we investigated serum levels of neurotransmitter precursor amino acids and markers of inflammation in individuals following recovery from acute COVID-19 as well as uninfected controls and their association with symptoms of depression and/or anxiety (SIMMUN cohort) and the previously published study cohort (INCOV)
+Herein, we explored effects of inflammation, SARS-CoV-2 infection, anti-SARS-CoV-2 humoral response strength and mental disorder scoring on neurotransmitter precursor amino acid levels in individuals recovering from SARS-CoV-2 infection and uninfected controls (SIMMUN cohort).
+Furthermore, association of inflammation with systemic availability of serotonin and catecholamine neurotransmitter precursors was explored in a published longitudinal collective (INCOV, Su et al. 2022).

 Materials and Methods

-Ethics statement SIMMUN study
+Ethics statement

-The study was conducted in accordance with the Declaration of Helsinki.
+The SIMMUN study was conducted in accordance with the Declaration of Helsinki.
 All participants gave written informed consent prior to enrollment.
 This study was approved by the ethics committee of the Medical University Innsbruck, Austria (approval number: 1132/2020).
+No approval by the ethics committee was required for analysis of the publisched anonymized INCOV data set (Su et al 2022).

 Study design SIMMUN